There are shops (art boutiques, designer stores, and second-hand places) and restaurants at Jaffa Flea Market (Shuk Hapishpeshim).

 Restaurants and Food Stalls

-There are several clusters of Restaurants And Food Stalls in this area.
+There are several clusters of Restaurants and Food Stalls in this area.
 One is at Jaffa Port, and the other is in and around the flea market.
-And in this section, we will cover some of the places.
+In this section, we will cover some of the places.

 Abulafia Bakery

-Before going to the market, we decided to grab something to eat.
-If you continue straight on Yefet Street, you will reach Abulafia bakery.
+If you are looking for a cheaper option, you can grab something to eat at Abulafia Bakery before or after visiting the market.
+If you continue straight on Yefet Street, you will reach Abulafia Bakery.
 When standing next to Abulafia, you will see the clock tower.

 After making an order, they will heat it in a brick oven, and several minutes later, you are ready to go.